AkhilKulkarni123/TheSprinters/_posts/2025-09-24-InteractiveDemo.md

       <li><code>uniform(a, b)</code>: Returns a float between <code>a</code> and <code>b</code>.</li>
       <li><code>choice(seq)</code>: Returns a random element from a sequence.</li>
     </ul>
-    <p>Below, you can try out RNGs (Random Number Generators) in your browser!
-These mimic the behavior of Python’s functions using JavaScript.</p>
   </div>

   <div class="section">